Top 20 Most Popular Chinese Desserts

 3. Green Dumplings

 Green dumplings are a traditional food from the Jiangnan area.
 The green color comes from wormwood juice, which is added to glutinous rice flour when making the dough.
 The fillings are bean paste or lotus seed paste and they have a light and long fragrance.

-They are served up by the Jiangnan on Qingming Festival, when every family steams their own pot of dumplings.
+They are served up by the Jiangnan on Qingming Festival when every family steams their own pot of dumplings.
 According to research, green dumplings originated in the Tang Dynasty and have a history of more than 1,000 years.
 People made green dumplings mainly for worship.
-Over those thousand years, the look and taste of these dumplings has not changed, though today they are not reserved for worship as they have become a popular seasonal food.
+Throughout the centuries, the appearance and flavor of these dumplings have remained unchanged.
+Although they are no longer exclusively reserved for worship, they have evolved into a beloved seasonal delicacy enjoyed by many.

 Some are made of wormwood juice and others are made with other green leaf vegetable juice mixed into glutinous rice flour.
 The rich fillings vary according to taste.

 4. Steamed Pea Flour Cake

 Steamed pea flour cake is a special snack popular in Shanxi, Henan, Hebei, Beijing, and other places.
 In 1957, it was rated one of the “top ten famous food” in Taiyuan City.